8 Must-Visit Temples in Kyoto

 Image credit: Jordy Meow

 Kiyomizu-dera is a UNESCO World Heritage Site and one of the most historic monuments of Kyoto, founded as early as 778.
-On a clear day, from this temple, one can see far beyond Kyoto and the surrounding area.
+On a clear day, one can see far beyond Kyoto and the surrounding area from this temple.
 Located on a hill and surrounded by the forest, the temple has a really unique position, making you feel grand and small at the same time.
 The walk to the temple itself is already worth the trip, as the charming little streets are filled with interesting shops, many of which offer traditional Japanese sweets to try.
 If you are lucky, you might even see geishas walking around.

 7. Kinkaku-ji (The Golden Pavilion)